in

 If you don’t take the time to season the new smoker, the presence of moisture during each smoking session will quickly age your smoker from the INSIDE, just like leaving it out in the rain uncovered would risk rusting it from the OUTSIDE.

-Seasoning will not only take away leftover residue from the manufacturing stage, but it will also prevent rust, all the while curing the exterior paint to ensure your smoker is better able to handle exposure to the weather.
+Seasoning will not only take away leftover residue from the manufacturing stage, but it will also prevent rust, all the while curing the exterior paint to make your smoker better able to handle exposure to the weather.

 Essentially, the protective coating will ensure that all moisture will drip off the inside walls of the smoker, rather than get absorbed or stick to it.